-We have audited the accompanying parent-company-only balance sheets of The Leofoo Development Co., Ltd. (the "Company") as at December 31, 2022 and 2021, and the related parent-company-only statements of comprehensive income, changes in equity and cash flows for the years then ended, and notes to the parent-company-only financial statements, including the summary of significant accounting policies (together referred as "the parent-company-only financial statements").
+We have audited the accompanying parent-company-only balance sheets of The Leofoo Development Co., Ltd. (the "Company") as at December 31, 2023 and 2022, and the related parent-company-only statements of comprehensive income, changes in equity and cash flows for the years then ended, and notes to the parent-company-only financial statements, including the summary of material accounting policies (together referred as "the parent-company-only financial statements").

-In our opinion, based on the results of our audits and the report of other auditors (please refer to the Other Matter - Making Reference to the Audit of a Component Auditor section of our report), the parent-company-only financial statements referred to above present fairly, in all material respects, the parent-company-only financial position of the Company as at December 31, 2022 and 2021, and their parent-company-only financial performance and cash flows for the years then ended, in conformity with the requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+In our opinion, based on the results of our audits and the report of other auditors (please refer to the Other Matter - Making Reference to the Audit of Other Auditor section of our report), the parentcompany-only financial statements referred to above present fairly, in all material respects, the parentcompany-only financial position of the Company as at December 31, 2023 and 2022, and their parentcompany-only financial performance and cash flows for the years then ended, in conformity with the requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers.